kavya79608/Student-Tracker/README.md

 ---

 ## 📘 License

-This project is for academic and internship use.
-Free to modify and extend.
+This project is for academic and demonstration purposes only.
+All rights reserved by the author.